 - axis: direction over which the statistics will be performed.
 Possible values for the axis are x, y, z, t. - operator: Operation to apply.
-See Statistical preprocessors for more details on supported statistics. - Other parameters are directly passed to the operator as keyword arguments.
+See Statistical preprocessors for more details on supported statistics. - normalize: If given, do not return the statistics cube itself, but rather, the input cube, normalized with the statistics cube.
+Can either be subtract (statistics cube is subtracted from the input cube) or divide (input cube is divided by the statistics cube). - Other parameters are directly passed to the operator as keyword arguments.
 See Statistical preprocessors for more details.